 While OK K.O. usually follows the goofy adventure of K.O. on his dream of becoming a hero at his local plaza populated with superpowered humans and non-humans alike, it’s no stranger to social issues.
 The main conflict rests between a heroic bodega and a villainous corporation, after all.
 Sometimes it even address issues directly; including climate change in the Captain Planet-based episode “The Power is Yours,” journalism in “Action News” (unfortunately overshadowed by “Let’s Not be Skeletons” when they were released simultaneously), and misogyny in “Second First Date.”
 However, this post focuses on how OK K.O. explores real world racism, addiction, and of course gun control through its fictional setting in some of its best episodes.

 “Everybody Likes Rad?” storyboarded by Geneva Henderson and Mira Ongchua spotlights Rad, the macho alien teenager with a secret sensitive side, as he becomes an Internet sensation.
-Rad aims to record a video of himself launching a rocket named after him, but trips as the rocket flies off-camera and he exclaims “blorp!” and falls down.
-He embraces the unintentional comedy of the Vine-length clip and obsessively watches the viewcount rise.
-Henderson describes it as “an episode about being artistically misunderstood,” which for Rad means his audience fixates on “blorp” like a catchphrase rather than the overall comedic timing.
+Rad aims to record a video of himself launching a rocket named after him, but trips as it flies off-camera and he exclaims “blorp!” and falls down.
+He embraces the unintentional comedy of the Vine-length clip and obsessively watches the view count rise.
+Henderson describes it as “an episode about being artistically misunderstood,” which for Rad means his audience fixates on “blorp” like a catchphrase rather than the comedic timing.

 The episode has a lot to say about fame, like Enid’s example of someone who has to be on fire constantly for attention because that’s what he became known for in a single video.
 In Rad’s case, his “thing” is apparently being an alien.
 The hypervisiblity of Internet popularity is multiplied by him being an alien, since others find “blorp” funny specifically because it’s something they’re unfamiliar with.
-The audience knows and loves the residents of Lakewood who ask Rad if it’s “a Planet X thing” face to face, but even they’re susceptible to ignorance.
-The hype surrounding “blorp” is not unlike how the words of poor Black folks like Antoine Dodson, Sweet Brown, or Charles Ramsey are spread as memes by white Internet users.
+The audience knows and loves the residents of Lakewood, but even they’re susceptible to ignorance as they ask Rad if it’s “a Planet X thing” to his face.
+The hype surrounding “blorp” is not unlike how the words of poor black folks like Antoine Dodson, Sweet Brown, or Charles Ramsey are spread as memes by white Internet users.
 Space aliens on Earth as a metaphor for immigration and diaspora may be cheesy, but through it OK K.O. address how members of a second generation like Rad are marginalized even when they’re successful.
-Like Rad says, really what he said wasn’t funny, but how he said it.

 Rad’s video and surrounding fandom gain the attention of an over-the-top film director.
 He casts Rad as a catchphrase-spouting alien, with cliches like “take me to your leader” that children can recognize to hammer in the idea of pigeonholing based on actor ethnicity.
 Rad got famous for being an alien, so now people only want him to fill the role they expect.
 The director points out how stereotypical roles are across Hollywood: “the hapless funnyman, the attractive woman, the loyal yet goony pet, the strong attractive woman, the rugged yet charming leading man.”
 (Even OK K.O. could use more women outside the identical attractive woman and strong attractive woman, honestly.)
 When Rad suggests fleshing out the character, they recast him with a human painted blue (who happily delivers all the “blorp” lines no less) and he returns to his friends who truly appreciate his talent.
 It reminds us that sometimes what’s best is to walk away from an opportunity that contributes to marginalization.